 SAT Reading Section Syllabus

-- Classics or contemporary texts of the US or world literature
+- One literary passage will be from Classics or contemporary texts of the US or world literature

 - Extracts from Economics, Sociology, Psychology, amongst others.